Student Life Resources

 Definition of a Student Club and Organization

-A student club is defined for our purposes as a group of College of the Mainland currently enrolled students, staff and faculty who unite to promote a common interest.
-Only currently enrolled credit students may be club members, serve as officers or vote on club matters.
+What is a Student Club?
+A student club is a group of currently enrolled College of the Mainland students, staff, and faculty promoting a common interest.
+Only credit enrolled students may be club members, serve as officers, or vote on club matters.
+Student Government Association (SGA) and Student Life oversee all clubs and organizations on campus.

 Membership (FKC local)